jamesodhunt/procenv/README.rst

 It is useful as a test tool, to understand what environment a process runs in and for system comparison.

-``procenv`` runs on Linux, FreeBSD, kFreeBSD, GNU Hurd and Android.
+``procenv`` runs on Linux, FreeBSD, NetBSD, GNU Hurd and Android.
 It unashamedly emulates a number of existing system utilities as it is attempting to be all-encompassing: I wrote it with the aim of being able to dump "everything" that a process may care about by simply running a